Modafinil is a versatile medication.

-Unfortunately, the dopamine-regulated reward center is also responsible for addiction.
+Unfortunately, the dopamine-regulated reward center is also responsible for the processes involved with addiction.

 Many illicit compounds trigger the reward system due to their relaxing or pain-relieving benefits.
 This causes a release of oxytocin in the brain as part of the reward.
-After a while, the brain starts to crave the things that cause this oxytocin release and we become addicted to the drug.
+After a while, the mind starts to crave the things that cause this oxytocin release, and we become addicted to the drug.

-We can also become addicted to exercise, sex, or eating through these same effects.
+We can also become addicted to exercise, sex, or eating through these same processes.

 ADHD & The Reward Center

-Most people have sufficient dopamine levels and are able to trigger the reward center effectively.
-This makes it easy to build habits and remain focused on the same thing for longer periods of time.
+Most people have sufficient dopamine levels and can trigger the reward center effectively.
+This makes it easy to build habits and remain focused on the same thing for more extended periods of time.

 People with ADHD have issues with this system and need to work extra hard to get positive feedback in the reward center of the brain.